 CapacityRemainingDisk divided by

 CapacityTotalDisk over the previous five minutes to provide a percentage of remaining disk capacity for the cell.
-PCF recommends alerting if this metric falls below about 35 percent.
+Pivotal recommends alerting if this metric falls below about 35 percent.

 Metric to watch: RepBulkSyncDuration